eztam-/BitCrackOSX/README.md

 - Improve performance
     - secp256k1 EC claculations are the main bottleneck and need o be improved.
 This will significantly improve the general performance
     - Put all the different pipeline steps into one commandBuffer to avoid back and forth between CPU and GPU between the different steps.
+    - Switch to metal 4 classes which promise better performance
+    - Improve tthe bloomfilter query performance
 - The loading of addresses from file into the DB and Bloomfilter is very slow, when loading large files >1GB.
 This needs to be improved
     - possible solutions
         - Disk-backed key/value store (LMDB / RocksDB / LevelDB)
         - Memory-mapped sorted file + binary search
         - In mem hash map? -> the limit is the memory

-## Performance Improvement Notes
+## secp256k1 Performance Improvement Notes
-- Mixing Jacobian and Affine (“Mixed Addition”). this is what other like hashcats impelemnations do as well and I have adopted my implementation already to that.
+- Mixing Jacobian and Affine (“Mixed Addition”). this is what other high performance OpenCL omplementations like hashcats do as well and I have adopted this in my implementation already.<br>
-  _If both points are in Jacobian form, addition is slower because both have Z ≠ 1._
+    _If both points are in Jacobian form, addition is slower because both have Z ≠ 1._<br>
-  _But in most scalar multiplication algorithms (like the precomputed-table method you’re using), one point is fixed — e.g. (i+1)*G — and can be stored in affine form (x, y) with Z = 1._
+   _But in most scalar multiplication algorithms (like the precomputed-table method we're using), one point is fixed — e.g. (i+1)*G — and can be stored in affine form (x, y) with Z = 1._

 ## Architecture
-The GPU is used for the heavy elliptic curve (secp256k1) computations, i.e. generating public keys and computing hashes (SHA256 + RIPEMD160) for massive numbers of private keys in parallel.
+The GPU is used for:
+* Heavy elliptic curve (secp256k1) computations
+* computing hashes (SHA256 + RIPEMD160)
+* Iterating over a range of private keys
+* Using a bloom filter to verify addresses existing in large datasets (serveral GB)

 The CPU handles:
-* Managing key ranges and work distribution to the GPU kernels.
+* Managing work distribution to the GPU kernels.
-* Maintaining and querying the Bloom filter, which stores the target addresses (or their hash160 values).
+* Reverse calculating addresses to their public key hashes and inserting them into a local database
-* Checking candidate hashes returned from the GPU against the Bloom filter to quickly discard non-matching results.
+* Checking bloom filter results against the database to quickly discard false-positive results.
-* False positive results from the bloomfilter will be checked against the blockchain (Can we configure the bloomfilter such that the probability is so low, that we don't need that?
-How is this done in BitCrack?)

 ### Address Types
 |Type|Address Type|Starts With|Address Format|Public Key Format|Supported|